Next-generation trait solver

 Motivation

 The existing trait system implementation has many bugs, inefficiencies and rough corners which require major changes to its implementation.
-To fix existing unsound issues, accomodate future improvements, and to improve compile times, we are reimplementing the core trait solver to replace the existing implementations of select and fulfill.
+To fix existing unsound issues, accommodate future improvements, and to improve compile times, we are reimplementing the core trait solver to replace the existing implementations of select

 The status quo